kikrishn/Blog/_posts/2021-05-13-stirling-basis-change.md

     but I find it _so_ interesting to see how things like that used to be done!

 [^2]:
-    And who among us _wasn'T_ when we first heard about it?
+    And who among us _wasn't_ when we first heard about it?
 I remember seeing it in Baby Rudin, at which point I got really excited.
 Then really confused.
     Then (after some deep thinking) really excited again.
 It took me a long time to understand some quirks of the formula, though.